wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

 It defines the permissions, accounts and the nature of the consent.
 There are 3 main permission types for account consents.

- - Accounts:permission to access the accounts information
+ - Accounts: permission to access the accounts information
  - Balances: permission to access the accounts and its balance information
  - Transactions: permission to access the accounts and its transaction information